-Shopkick is slightly different from other cash back apps in that you don’t actually have to buy stuff to earn points.
+Shopkick is slightly different from the other top cash-back apps in that you don’t actually have to buy stuff to earn points.
 You can earn points by having a scavenger hunt in the store and scanning the items on your list.
 This is also a great option for parents.
 You can set your kids free in the store to do the scavenger hunt while you finish your shopping!
 It’s a win-win!
 But be sure your kids are old enough and behaved enough to explore a store on their own!
 I don’t want anyone telling me they lost their toddler because I told them to have their kids go scan stuff!

-A disadvantage of shopkick is that you don’t earn cash back.
+A disadvantage of Shopkick is that you don’t earn cashback.
 You earn gift cards.
-This may be helpful for lots of people, but personally I prefer cash.
-The rewards system is pretty straight forward – you need 1250 points to earn a $5 gift card.
+This may be helpful for lots of people, but personally, I prefer cash.
+The rewards system is pretty straightforward – you need 1250 points to earn a $5 gift card.
 You can get to that level fairly quickly if you buy the things they have offers on, but if you are just scanning items in stores it will take much longer.

 Another disadvantage is that there are different rules for different stores.
 Some stores offer you rewards points if you shop there with a linked card, while others allow you to upload a receipt.
 There are also loads of stores on Shopkicks, but some of them only have a few offers.
-For example, Bed, Bath, and Beyond is on Shopkick, but only has offers for two very specific items.
+For example, Bed, Bath, & Beyond is on Shopkick, but only has offers for two very specific items.

-If you want to try shopkick, use my referral code so we can both get 250 points towards rewards!
+If you want to try Shopkick, use my referral code so we can both get 250 points towards rewards!

-Cash Back Apps that are Worthwhile if you shop a lot
+Cash Back Apps that Are Worthwhile if you Shop a Lot

-One huge advantage of Ebates is that it has tons of participating stores.
-I’ve seen offers from Macy’s, Kirklands, Big 5, Bed, Bath, and Beyond, and way too many other stores to list.
-Another advantage of Ebates is that it offers a mix of cash back rewards and coupons.
-This is a great cash back app for people who love to shop at major retailers.
+One huge advantage of Rakuten is that it has tons of participating stores.
+I’ve seen offers from Macy’s, Kirkland’s, Big 5, Bed, Bath, and Beyond, and way too many other stores to list.
+Another advantage of Rakuten is that it offers a mix of cashback rewards, rebates, and coupons.
+This is a great cash-back app for people who love to shop at major retailers.

 A limitation to Fetch rewards is that you don’t know how many points you get for buying a certain brand until after you buy it.
 I had one item on my list and I only got 24 points for it.
 It definitely wouldn’t be worthwhile to switch brands for 24 measly points, but I was already buying that particular item so it wasn’t a big deal.
 It doesn’t hurt to check the brands you buy and try to get some points though.

-Fetch rewards makes it really easy to start earning points, but harder and harder to earn them after that.
+Fetch Rewards makes it really easy to start earning points, but harder and harder to earn them after that.
 You get 750 points for the first receipt you upload, but fewer and fewer points for each subsequent receipt.
 My second receipt only earned me 500 points, and my third will earn 250.
 I guess you can earn a one-dollar gift card just by uploading three receipts though, so that’s a bonus.

-Checkout 51 is very similar to Ibotta and Coupons.com; but it has fewer offers and rewards than those two apps.
-There are some offers that are available on both Ibotta and Checkout 51, and I haven’t seen anything that says you can’t double dip.
+Checkout 51 is very similar to Ibotta and Coupons.com, but it has fewer offers and rewards than those two apps.
+There are some offers that are available on both Ibotta and Checkout 51, and I haven’t seen anything that says you can’t double-dip.
 I’ve also noticed that there are more offers on snacks with Checkout 51 than there are on the other two apps.

 If you only want to deal with one receipt uploading app, I’d definitely go with Ibotta.
-But if you want to double dip and catch all of the available savings, you can use all three.
+But if you want to double-dip and catch all of the available savings, you can use all three.

 Coupon Sherpa offers both in-store and online coupons.
 Whether an offer is available in the store or online is dependent on the retailers.
-Some have in store only coupons, while others have online only coupons.
+Some have in-store-only coupons, while others have online-only coupons.
 But most of the retailers offer both, which is nice.
 A lot of the coupons available on Coupon Sherpa are for specific items, but large retailers do have some general “10-20% off entire purchase” coupons.